Gadhi9593/docker-wordpress/README.md

 run compose.yaml

-docker stack deploy -c compose.yml wordpressstack
+docker stack deploy -c compose.yml wordpressstack   or   docker-compose up--to services

+to shutdown use ---  docker-compose down

 check stack deployed or not correctly